 All tests contained a curated list of questions, tasks and scenarios to best build the experience.
 Finally, a test report with all results was created.
 A Rainbow Spreadsheet helped to keep track of different priorities.

 Prototypes & Design

-The actual result is a web app oriented application that delivers “experts” to users who can ask for advice anywhere, anytime.
+The click dummy simulates a web app oriented application that delivers “experts” to users who can ask for advice anywhere, anytime.